Vegetarian bacon: Homemade recipes

+Welsh chef Gaz Oakley makes a vegan version of bacon bits from coconut flakes.
+The Bangor Daily News reported that vegan expert Avery Yale Kamila said homemade vegan bacon can be made from shiitake mushrooms, rice paper, coconut, eggplant, or banana peels.
 Vegetarian bacon can also be made at home by marinating strips of tempeh or tofu in various flavorings, such as soy sauce or liquid smoke, and then either frying or baking.
 Aficionados of raw food also use coconut meat as a bacon substitute.
 Seitan can also be formed into vegetarian bacon.

 Food writer David Goldbeck suggests frying provolone cheese in a skillet to produce a bacon substitute he calls "cheeson".

 Plant based recipes for vegetarian bacon often utilise seitan or rice paper.
 Flavourings include liquid smoke, nutritional yeast, smoked paprika, and barbecue sauce.
+American musician Lizzo cooks vegan bacon in maple syrup.